staceyjf/PostCheck-API/README.md

 ## Build Steps

 1. Clone the repo.
-2. Run `npm install` to install the relevant dependencies.
-3. Start the Spring Boot backend via `PostcodeApplication.java`.
+2. Start the Spring Boot backend via `PostcodeApplication.java`.
-4. Navigate into `/React` and start the frontend via `npm run dev`.
-5. Tests can be run in `/React` with `npm run test`.
+3. Tests can be run via `src/test/java/com/auspost/postcode`.

 ## About